SergeantWiley/ChessNet/ChessNetMath.md

 Its recommended to have a understanding of Multidimensional Mathematics before procceeding.
 Specifically vectors and matrices

 Vecotrs signify direction and magnitude and in our case, a vector is a chess peice.
 The matrix itself is the chess board.
-While a chess board seems like a 2D enviroment, for a machine learn algorithm to understand it we have to break it into higher dimensions
+While a chess board seems like a 2D enviroment, for a machine learning algorithm to understand it has to be in higher dimensions
 ```bash
 -4 -2 -3 -5 -6 -3 -2 -4
 -1 -1 -1 -1 -1 -1 -1 -1